 Some paintings may have more than one focal point.
 They have a main area of focus with other supporting areas.

-The boat painting above is an example.
+The boat painting below is an example.
 The boat is the main subject and the buildings are the supporting characters.

 Place the focal point well integrated into the design of the painting.